Black Light Ink Tattoo Pictures, Health, & Designs

 Safety Concerns About UV Tattoos

-Just because they're cool, doesn't mean that UV tattoos are necessarily safe for your health.
+Just because UV tattoos are cool doesn't mean that they're necessarily safe for your health.
 Before you decide on a UV tattoo, make sure that you know what you're getting into.

 The companies that make and distribute UV ink may claim to be FDA approved, but when you read the fine print on the bottle, there's no such printing.
 All ink and products that are FDA approved have its special marking and statement.
 UV ink lacks that statement.